LaurentVeyssier/HomeMatch/README.md

 - You can skip step 1 and step 2 in the notebook and just load the synthetic property listings saved in the folder data
 - The folder data contains the vectordb with the associated embeddings
 - Query the database modifying the customer input
+- execute the end-to-end automated workflow at the very end of the notebook